-The Bicycle Express provides bicyclists and their bicycles with quick service between Bar Harbor and Eagle Lake, where the carriage roads can be accessed.
-The Pond House Express makes regular express runs between the Hulls Cove Visitor Center and Jordan Pond House in the heart of the park, where visitors can enjoy tea and popovers, and access a wealth of hiking trails and carriage roads.
+The Jordan Pond House Express makes regular express runs between the Hulls Cove Visitor Center and Jordan Pond House in the heart of the park, where visitors can enjoy tea and popovers, and access a wealth of hiking trails and carriage roads.
 And the Ellsworth Express connects the Hulls Cove Visitor Center with lodging in Ellsworth.

 The free Island Explorer is made possible by contributions from L.L.
 Bean, the Freeport, Maine outdoor retailer.
 Since 2002, the company has donated more than $3.25 million to Friends of Acadia for use in operating the Island Explorer and other park protection efforts.